dsbowen/hemlock/docs_md/tutorial/submit.md

 Out:

 ```
-27.698836413415467
+27.742642026009584
 ```

 ### Code explanation

-We register a new submit function with the `@Submit.register` decorator.
+We register a new submit function with the `@S.register` decorator.
 The submit function takes the input question as its argument.
-It converts the input's data to a `datetime` object, computes the participant's age, and records it as embedded data.
+In general, submit functions take their parent as their first argument. `record_age` converts the input's data to a `datetime` object, computes the participant's age, and records it as embedded data.

 ## Submission in our app